This is an example TSM node configuration file.

 #OCSPHashAlgorithm = ""

-# deduced from the Subject and Issuer of the certificate
+# Subject and Issuer of the certificate.

-# Access to applications is given based on values set in the certificates matching the values
+# Access to applications is given based on values set in the certificates matching the values set in the filters below.

 # To get a list of OIDs, here is an example: